 Why is there debate over whether or not NCGS exists?

 There is debate over whether or not NCGS exists because its exact nature is not fully understood, it may be confused with other conditions, and gluten may not be the problem.
 Here are a few of the difficulties associated with diagnosing NCGS:

 - There is currently no test to diagnose NCGS.
-Certain doctors (non-NHS), alternative therapists and businesses offer tests, but there is no evidence to prove that these tests work, and may be a scam.
+Certain doctors (non-NHS), alternative therapists and businesses offer tests, but there is no evidence to prove that these tests work and are nothing more than a scam.

 - The role of the immune system still remains unclear in NCGS (Catassi et al, 2013: 3849).
-The intestinal innate immune system seems to play an important role, but the research is ongoing (Catassi et al, 2013: 3849; Shrewy and Hey, 2016).
+The intestinal innate immune system may play an important role, but the research is ongoing (Catassi et al, 2013: 3849; Shrewy and Hey, 2016).

 - It has not been determined whether or not symptoms of NCGS relate specifically to gluten or other components in grain (Biesiekierski and Iven, 2015; Shrewy and Hey, 2016).
 As a result, the term ‘non‐coeliac wheat sensitivity’ (NCWS) is now sometimes used instead of NCGS (Shrewy and Hey, 2016).

 - A person may have IBS and not NCGS, an overlap in symptoms between the two conditions making diagnosis difficult (Biesiekierski and Iven, 2015; Catassi et al, 2013: 3841).